-Graduate programs at the School of Education offer specialized work to individuals in many areas of education including early childhood education; higher education; special education; counseling; and policy, planning, and administration.
+Graduate programs at the School of Education offer specialized advanced learning opportunities for individuals in many areas of education including early childhood education; elementary and secondary education; higher education administration; special education; counseling; and policy, planning, and administration.
 (For specific programs, see the Programs section.)
-The flexible, interdisciplinary nature of the School’s more than 20 programs reflects demands being placed on aspiring educators in all areas and responds to the realities of a changing educational environment.
+The flexible, interdisciplinary nature of the School’s programs reflects demands being placed on aspiring educators in all areas and responds to the realities of a changing educational environment.
 In any one term, approximately 650 graduate students enroll in SED courses.
 Many of our programs are flexible, allowing for full-time or part-time study.
 A number of programs offer late afternoon and evening courses to accommodate students completing fieldwork and working professionals.

 The School of Education offers the following graduate degrees: